 Teams/Clubs will be responsible for judging a minimum of two rounds of Team Policy debate, two rounds for Parli debate and three rounds of Lincoln/Douglas debate for each student registered on their team.

-Additionally, each Team/Club will be responsible for a minimum of one round of Individual Events per event for each registered IE student.
+Additionally, each Team/Club will be responsible for a minimum of one round of speech events per event for each registered student competing in speeches.

 Our commitment: We are attempting to find as many community judges as we can from the Orange County area to adjudicate for the tournament.
 However, in order to allow the maximum number of entrants to participate, we are requesting that competitors provide judges for a minimal amount of rounds.
 Judges are considered non-participants who are 18 years or older and have graduated from high school.
 This usually includes parents, parents of other club members, former debaters and speakers who have moved on to college, or friends in the area.
 Alumni - See "Alumni" tab on the left for more info.

 Please stop by the ballot push table, located in the Student Union Center patio, early to pick up a ballot.
 We recommend being there one hour prior to a round.

 Commitment: Entrants are asked to provide a volunteer to act as a timekeeper.
 Please have them bring a timepiece that they can keep with them the entire tournament.
 Family members and friends who are attending the tournament can participate as timers.
 As parents, our commitment to the tournament is to judge.
 We want the youngsters timing and need the parents judging.
 The timing of rounds by parents does not fulfill any judging commitment to the tournament.
 Of course, if all the ballots have been assigned, we will welcome grown-up timers, as we have been short of the shorties this season!